Abdul Hameed (Pakistani politician)

-Abdul Hameed is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
+Abdul Hameed is a Pakistani politician who had been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025.

 Political career

-Hameed contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-23 (Ghanche-II) as an Independent candidate.
+Hameed contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-23 Ghanche-II as an Independent candidate.
 He won the election by the margin of 370 votes over the runner up Amina Ansari of Pakistan Tehreek-e-Insaf (PTI).
 He garnered 3,666 votes while Ansari received 3,296 votes.
 After winning the election, Hameed joined PTI.

+He joined the Pakistan People's Party (PPP) on 20 April 2024.

+His membership of PTI was terminated on 8 September 2025.

+He contested the 2026 Gilgit-Baltistan Assembly election from GBA-23 Ghanche-II as an independent candidate, but was unsuccessful.
+He received 4,148 votes and was defeated by Anwar Ali, an independent candidate.